Clickstream

 Integration Pathways

-• Direct connectors to BI tools (Tableau, Power BI)
+• Direct connectors to BI tools such as Tableau and Power BI

-• Feeds into analytics platforms (Google Analytics, Amplitude)
+• Feeds into analytics platforms such as Google Analytics and Amplitude

 • Custom ETL pipelines for data lakes and warehouses